TinyFormer: Efficient Transformer Design and Deployment on Tiny Devices: TinyFormer: A Framework of Resource-Efficient Model Searching and Deployment

 \subsection{SuperNAS: Supernet Architecture Search}

 When designing a supernet structure to search models and deploy on MCUs, we are facing a trade-off between model sparsity and capacity.
-The accuracy of smaller dense model is usually limited by capacity, while pruning with higher sparsity on larger model could lead to a drastic drop in accuracy.
-The balance between model sparsity and capacity should shift according to hardware resource constraints, challenging the design of supernet.
+The accuracy of the smaller dense models is limited by capacity, while pruning with higher sparsity on the larger models could lead to a drastic drop in accuracy.
+The balance between model sparsity and capacity should shift according to hardware resource constraints, challenging the design of the supernet.

 Therefore, we propose SuperNAS to automatically design the supernet.
-SuperNAS does not directly output the best single-path model.
-Instead, it searches an appropriate subset from search space and builds a smaller supernet.
-Loosely speaking, appropriate supernet should satisfy two following conditions.
-Firstly, most of sparse models obtained from supernet are supposed to satisfy the resource constraints strictly.
+SuperNAS searches appropriate supernet in search space $\mathbb{S}_{sup}$.
+Appropriate supernet should satisfy two following conditions.
+Firstly, most of the sparse models obtained from supernet are supposed to satisfy the resource constraints strictly.
 Secondly, the average validation accuracy of these models should be achieved as high as possible.

-With the design of the search space for supernet, SuperNAS first analyses the probability to accept the designed search space.
-Then SuperNAS randomly samples supernet configurations from search space and evaluates the average accuracy of the random-sampled sparse model in supernet.
-The supernet with best accuracy will be sent to SparseNAS for actual single-path model search.
+With the design of the search space for supernet ($\mathbb{S}_{sup}$), SuperNAS first analyses the probability of accepting the designed search space.
+Then SuperNAS randomly samples supernet configurations from search space and evaluates the average accuracy of the sparse single-path models in the supernet.
+The supernet with the best accuracy will be sent to SparseNAS for further search.